Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Troubleshooting Telecom-level Issues
 ====================================

 Best is to test various keys on various USB ports of various computers running various operating systems, possibly with various SIM cards.
+Ultimately some combination may work.

 On GNU/Linux, being root and monitoring the system and Gammu logs (and/or using the ``--debug-file`` Gammu command-line option) should certainly help.